GetStream/stream-chat-swift/docusaurus/docs/iOS/basics/getting-started.md

 In the snippet above we changed the parent class of `ViewController` to `ChatChannelListVC` and connected it with a `channelListController`.
 The channel list controller is responsible for retriving channels and to keep it in sync.

 The list of channels to retrieve is defined by the `ChannelListQuery`, in this case we want to get the list of channels where the current user is a member.
+By default tapping on one channel from the list will navigate to `ChatMessageListVC`.